-Abingdon Health believes that NALFIA tests (nucleic acid lateral flow immunoassays) are the perfect solution for laboratories when it comes to detecting the successful amplification of target DNA sequences.
-Hence, why we have two NALFIA tests (nucleic acid lateral flow immunoassays) on our portfolio, PCRD and PCRD FLEX.
+Abingdon Health believes nucleic acid lateral flow immunoassays (NALFIA) are the perfect solution for detecting nucleic acid following the amplification of target DNA sequences.
+Hence, why we have two NALFIA tests on our portfolio, PCRD and PCRD FLEX.

 In this blog, we will provide an overview of why incorporating the use of NALFIA tests into routine DNA amplification will help your lab.

 You will be surprised how much NALFIA tests will help your lab

 PCRD and PCRD FLEX were introduced to provide laboratories with an alternative to using DNA agarose gel electrophoresis as a means of detecting nucleic acid following DNA amplification.
 The intuitive simple user steps provided with rapid lateral flow technology means that results can be provided in around 10 minutes, which is quicker than producing results via DNA agarose gel electrophoresis which takes over an hour.

 DNA agarose gel electrophoresis involves the use of specialist equipment and the use of intercalating dye and UV light.
 This equipment can be expensive considering there are multiple parts and a requirement to replenish gels etc, which starts to add up.
 But, when you consider NALFIA tests, in the case of PCRD and PCRD Flex, cost from between £2.12 and £2.90 per test, you will have run 100s of tests before matching the cost of the initial outlay for the equipment associated with DNA agarose gel electrophoresis.

 Minimal training required